backdrop-contrib/configurable_block_style/README.md

 5. You will need to save changes to your layout before they will take effect

 See screenshots: https://github.com/backdrop-contrib/configurable_block_style/wiki

-Video: https://youtu.be/WfuUIVzjQUg (does not include recent new features)

 ## Maintainers for Backdrop